 If you are keen to take part it is easy and free to enter.
 Contact the main BDS office for application forms.

-If you have any queries don’t hesitate to contact the Commissioners for Young Drivers – Emily and Vicky – who are very happy to help and explain things to you individually.
+If you have any queries don’t hesitate to contact the Commissioner for Young Drivers – Emily – who is very happy to help and explain things to you individually.

 How can you prepare?

 The activities in the monthly newsletter, at training days and camps and through teaming up with a supporting BDS adult will all help you develop your skills and knowledge so you are more confident taking part.
 You might not be fortunate enough to have regular training with a carriage driving instructor but if you are keen and willing to learn you are ideally suited to put yourself forward.

 There is also a wealth of information on line and in books.
 Remember too that the day itself is an enjoyable learning experience and if you don’t win, you are able to re-enter in following years!
 By looking at the next sections you will find out more details about the scholarship day.

 Typically you meet up together at the venue and there is a chance to get to know everyone and see the facilities.
 The commissioners are there to put you at ease and ensure you are happy with what to do and where to go.
 You are introduced to the assessors and helpers.
 Everyone wants you to enjoy the special day and it is a wonderful day of exciting activities!

 Over the day you show you know how to harness up and put to safely.
 You drive at least one safe turnout demonstrating the English traditional style of rein handling.

 Knowing about safety is important for you in all your driving activities – including handling the horse, what to wear, how to check a single harness and clean and assemble it.
 Also know how a carriage fits properly and is basically safe, along with how to balance a two wheeled carriage before driving off.